Robert Kelly (character): Fictional character biography

-Senator Robert Kelly is first seen at a social gathering hosted by the Hellfire Club, where an illusion projected by the mutant villain Mastermind causes him to believe he had witnessed the X-Man Cyclops firing randomly into a crowd.
-He is the primary backer of the Mutant Control Act and Project Wideawake, a government program aimed at creating updated Sentinel robots that would help track down, detain, and, if necessary, kill violent mutants.
+Senator Robert Kelly is first seen at a social gathering hosted by the Hellfire Club, where an illusion projected by the mutant villain Mastermind causes Kelly to believe that X-Men member Cyclops is firing randomly into a crowd.
+Kelly is the primary backer of the Mutant Control Act and Project Wideawake, a government program aimed at creating updated Sentinel robots that will track down, detain, and kill violent mutants if necessary.

 Kelly played a central role in the Days of Future Past storyline.
-His assassination by Mystique and the Brotherhood of Mutants leads to a dystopian future where mutants and other heroes are hunted down by the Sentinels and nearly totally eliminated, with the X-Men working to prevent it.
+In a possible future, his assassination by Mystique and the Brotherhood of Mutants leads to a dystopian setting where mutants and other heroes are hunted down by the Sentinels and nearly totally eliminated.
+This timeline's Kitty Pryde transfers her consciousness into her past self and works with the X-Men to save Kelly's life.

-Kelly is later married to Sharon, a former maid who worked in the Hellfire Club.
-Sharon is killed by Master Mold during the latter's battle with Rogue, which further incites Kelly's stance against mutants.
+Kelly is married to Sharon, a former maid who worked in the Hellfire Club.
+Sharon is killed by Master Mold during a battle with Rogue, which further incites Kelly's stance against mutants.

-Kelly remains an active anti-mutant activist in the comics through the 1990s, but slowly becomes more open-minded and tolerant towards the mutant population, promising the X-Men he will work for the rights of mutants.
-After Pyro saves him during an attack from Post, Kelly vows to reconsider his standing on mutants and work towards improving human/mutant relations.
-Shortly afterward, Kelly is assassinated by anti-mutant activist Alan Lewis, who feels that Kelly has betrayed his anti-mutant cause.
+Kelly remains an active anti-mutant activist, but slowly becomes more tolerant towards mutants, promising the X-Men he will support mutant rights.
+Kelly's changed views are reinforced when Pyro saves him during an attack from Post.
+Not long afterward, Kelly is assassinated at a rally by anti-mutant activist Alan Lewis, who believes that Kelly had betrayed his cause.
+Cable had been too occupied helping Jean Grey save Charles Xavier on the astral plane to realize the danger to Kelly before it was too late.
+Cable's failure to protect Kelly, coupled with the death of Moira MacTaggert, causes Cable to leave the X-Men.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse, Robert Kelly was an activist for mutant-human peace who is eventually elected President of the United States.
-He named Magneto as Director of Mutant Affairs and enlisted the X-Men's aid in the broken country's reconstruction.
+An alternate universe version of Robert Kelly appears in Age of Apocalypse.
+This version is an activist for mutant-human peace who is eventually elected President of the United States.